theB1ackMamba/Clustering-CountryAidAllocation/README.md

 Cluster evaluation & visualization

 📌 Notes
-Agglomerative Clustering doesn’t support .predict(), so production usage is limited.
-Virtual environments (e.g., capsule/) are excluded from GitHub via .gitignore.
+Virtual environments are excluded from GitHub via .gitignore.

 🛠️ Built With